richard378/openrecall/README.md

 As an open-source project, we welcome contributions from the community.
 If you'd like to help improve OpenRecall, please submit a pull request or open an issue on our GitHub repository.

-## Contact the maintainers
+## Contact the maintainers of the Origional software here
 mail@datatalk.be

+## Contact me (Richard Horan)  the maintainer of this repositry here
+richard@webhoran.com

 ## License

 OpenRecall is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.
+This is a fork.